-After an incredible four years, I’m celebrating closing this chapter in venture at Bloomberg Beta and welcoming my next adventure as Partner for Fundraising & Admissions at On Deck.
+After an incredible four years, I’m celebrating closing this chapter in venture at Bloomberg Beta and welcoming my next adventure as Partner at On Deck.

 Six years ago, I was eager to break into the world of startups, but I lived in New York and worked in financial services; Silicon Valley seemed out of reach.
 For two years, I read all the books, packed my free time with tech meetups, wrote cold emails to founders, and even flew to San Francisco to meet with operators who were gracious enough to answer my questions.

 Then I met Roy Bahat at Bloomberg Beta, who recognized my gumption and took a chance on me.
 He, along with Karin Klein and James Cham, invited me into the world of venture capital.
 During my four years at Bloomberg Beta, I’ve had the privilege of investing in and working with an exceptional group of founders creating the future of work; building relationships with some of the smartest domain experts across enterprise software, machine learning, robotics; and perhaps most importantly, learning from standout peers and mentors on what it means to be a good investor and put #foundersfirst.

 One of those exceptional startups is On Deck, where talented individuals come together to test ideas and accelerate their careers, all with the support of a community of peers.
 It’s the exact community I would have wanted for myself six years ago.